svmhub/Real-Time-Face-Segmentation-for-Movie-Cast-Identification/README.md

    5. Deployment:
       - Integrated the trained model into a Streamlit-based web application.
       - Provided an interface where users can upload images or use real-time webcam feeds for detection.

+***Note: I have done this project in the .ipynb file on VS Code.
+And uploaded the same file in the repositories.
+I mentioned detailed explanation of each and every step of the project itseld.
+Kindly look at it.
+You can understand the things in this project***

+## Hence the project has been done successfully by me! 🤞😂😍